y-arjun-y/arjunyadav/pages-md/index.md

 <details id="end" open>
 <summary>Website Statistics</summary>

-This map showcases countries that have contributed to the overall web traffic for [arjunyadav.net](/).
+This map showcases countries that have contributed to the overall web traffic for [arjunyadav.net](/) for December 2024.
 Data from [CloudFlare](https://cloudflare.com), map created with [gallpeters](https://gallpeters.vercel.app).

 <img src="/map-new.svg" />